 - Please let us know what we can do to make this right.

-Then wait and see what the buyer wants.
-It may be very doable or you may need to negotiate further.
+Then, wait and see what the buyer wants.
+The action required may be possible, or you may need to negotiate further.

 Offer Partial Refunds